in my continuing quest to kill physics, let me speculate about what has gone so terribly wrong and led to routine claims such as these.

 the principle of non-contradiction is false

 and so on. not that every physicist accepts these particular claims, though they are all asserted by hawking, e.g. but it is also the style of the claims: metaphysical, entirely non-empirical, sweepingly philosophical, wildly paradoxical, and so on. i am going to flatly assert this: no experimental data and no mathematical equation can serve as any evidence at all for any of these claims. you did not get to these claims scientifically; you could not have, and that is obvious.

-i am going to speculate that a lot of the super-genius physicists of the twentieth century had a philosophy course or two before they decided on their major, and i am going to speculate that these were often taught by last-gasp german neo-kantians or late blooming hegelian idealists. these were big metaphysical doctrines that they brought to their research.
+i speculate that a lot of the super-genius physicists of the twentieth century had a philosophy course or two before they decided on their major, and i speculate that these were often taught by last-gasp german neo-kantians or late-blooming hegelian idealists. these were big metaphysical doctrines that they brought to their research.

 then they presented their research as supporting these claims. on a generous reading, they are trying to express difficult science and reaching for big metaphors or something. and what i'd suggest there is: go back and develop another vocabulary, one that more literally or flatly or without hyperbole expresses what you're observing, perhaps. gravitate toward the minimal rather than the maximal formulation, the clearest rather than the coolest statement; surely this is what your own supposed method would supposedly suggest?

-but they were also creating a sensation. every kid who has been exposed to these interpretations of quantum mechanics has thought that is so super-cool and trippy! and the claims cannot be challenged, because you supposedly have to be a mathematical super-genius even to understand how they got there. but i would propose to demonstrate this, more or less prove it every which way: they didn't get there at all, couldn't have.
+but they were also creating a sensation. every kid who has been exposed to these interpretations of quantum mechanics or string theory has thought that is so super-cool and trippy! and the claims cannot be challenged, because you supposedly have to be a mathematical super-genius even to understand how they got there. but i would propose to demonstrate this, prove it every which way and as decisively as anything can be proven: they didn't get there at all, couldn't have.